mt-digital/contracts/README.md

 making copy for this and preparing to merge in as the first blog post!
 It would be great to also write a "how I did it" blog post.

+*Technical progress:*
+Need to parse the processed csv, `data/proc/*2001-2003.csv`, to be just the top five.
+Look through manually to see variations on the top five names and manually (i.e. via unique rules) normalize so, e.g., all variations on Lockheed Martin (Lockheed-Martin, Lockheed Martin Fire Saftey, etc.) all map to Lockheed Martin.
+For starters, just get the timeseries with only exact matches to the already-extracted names (as in `vis/data/p1_hist_data.csv`).

 12/13/13
 --------